the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 <details>
   <summary>Click to expand</summary>

-- [ ] Host loosely themed social events so that the participants know what to expect, most importantly keep the theme fun and informal
+- [ ] Host loosely themed social events so that the participants know what to expect, most importantly keep the themes fun and informal
+- [ ] Keep these sessions longer than what they would be in an in-person event, for example, 2 hours lunch instead of 1 hour
+- [ ] Don't keep these sessions too late in the day, remember that your attendees would not want to sepend extra hours on the online call when they have a family to look after
+- [ ] Start the online call 30 minutes before the actual event starts, and keep the call running for 30 minutes after the main event is over
-- [ ] Share the link of the shared notes from the session or a social event chat system (for example, Slack)
+- [ ] Share the collaborative notes with an agenda, links to join the call from the session or a social event chat system (for example, Slack)
 - [ ] Start with an informal ice breaker - allow everyone to introduce them to everyone on the call
-- [ ] Follow the "show, don't tell", such as visual artifacts in the session format as much as possible
+- [ ] Follow the "show, don't tell" format, such as visual artifacts in the session format as much as possible
-- [ ]
-  - [ ] This can be run by playing simple games that are not too hard to explain and can be played by multiple people (like Dungeon and Dragons, see [D&D beyond](https://twitter.com/DnDBeyond))
+- [ ] Host online games that are not too hard to explain and can be played by multiple people (like Dungeon and Dragons, see [D&D beyond](https://twitter.com/DnDBeyond))
+- [ ] Other parallel activities such as online treasure hunt, virtual museum or movie viewing can be organised
-- [ ] Conference dinners can be hosted in parallel in multiple locations
+- [ ] Conference dinners can be hosted in parallel in multiple locations - maybe a care package with ingrediate can be sent out before the conference!
-  - [ ] Other options could be to host a cooking and dining session (see the [Tweet thread](https://twitter.com/kevin_kunzmann/status/1240921979462520834), add your ideas too!).
+  + [ ] Other options could be to host a cooking and dining session (see the [Tweet thread](https://twitter.com/kevin_kunzmann/status/1240921979462520834), add your ideas too!).

 </details>

 #### Handling breakout rooms